RCRamsey/trees4uucl/README.md

         - orange = medium priority
         - yellow = low priority
         - green = no reponse needed at this time
 Could make into an interactive web map, allow pin pointing user location to help them identify where on the property they are with respect to the trees.
-Would need to confirm accuracy of geolocator if it would fulfill the zoome level necessary to prove useful.
+Would need to confirm accuracy of geolocator if it would fulfill the zoom level necessary to prove useful.

 ## Part IV.
 Objectives and User Needs
 Maintenance User Needs: